-Whole house humidifiers can be divided into two distinct categories: those that work with an existing HVAC system and those that are free-standing console models.
+Whole-house humidifiers can be divided into two distinct categories: those that work with an existing HVAC system and those that are freestanding console models.

-Whole house humidifiers that work with an HVAC system can further be divided into three types:
+Whole-house humidifiers that work with an HVAC system can further be divided into three types:

 - Steam humidifiers are generally the most powerful and are often used for large homes.
 They heat water in a steam canister until it boils and then release the steam through the ventilation ducting.
-They can be expensive, and their energy consumption is higher than other models.
+They can be expensive, and their energy consumption is higher than other types.

 Bypass and fan humidifiers are also known as evaporative humidifiers because they don’t rely on steam.

 There’s also the question of noise.
-Permanent installations near the furnace seldom have a noise impact on the living space, whereas console whole house humidifiers can make a noticeable noise, particularly on high fan settings.
+Permanent installations near the furnace seldom have a noise impact on the living space, whereas console whole-house humidifiers can make a noticeable noise, particularly on high fan settings.

 Water Tank and Runtime